davieghost/WPML/README.md

-mlogan
+mlogan theme
 ======

-wordpress theme for Matt Logan
+WP-theme for Matthew Logan

-I worked on this theme for a few weeks, and did not use GIT SVN for that development, I did however want to learn how to use GIT, and had this project handy for inclusion in my studies.

-I did do some fun things with the porject, such as customizing the theme to be a single page smooth scroll dealie.

-That is all for now.

-thanks!
-David
+WP-theme with smooth scrolling (hasn't been updated in over a year, and the site is currently not available).

-you can see the finshed site if you mosey on down to http://mlogan.us
+~~you can see the finished site if you mosey on down to http://mlogan.us~~

-he's a very cool artist too!